PyPSA/PyPSA/doc/help_references/troubleshooting.rst

 Consistency check on network
 ============================

-.. automethod:: pypsa.Network.consistency_check
+.. autosummary:: pypsa.Network.consistency_check

 Problems with power flow convergence
 ====================================

-If your ``network.pf()`` is not converging there are two possible reasons:
+If your :meth:`.Network.pf()` is not converging there are two possible reasons:

 * The problem you have defined is not solvable (e.g. because in reality you would have a voltage collapse)